 The Scott Polar Research Institute holds a unique collection of artefacts, journals, paintings, photographs, clothing equipment, maps and other materials illustrating polar exploration, history and science.
 Come and find out how past discoveries in the Arctic and Antarctic help today's scientists to investigate our changing environment.

-We need to raise £275,000 in less than a month to avoid the prospect of these photographic negatives being sold off at auction.
-The negatives represent an extraordinary visual record of Scott's last expedition, but are in danger of being sold abroad.
+The negatives represent an extraordinary visual record of Scott's last expedition, but were in danger of being sold abroad.

 Take a quick look at the exciting events in store this season ...